mfincker/Mega-Map/docs/content-editors.md

 ## Project Lead

-[Joyce Tagal](https://github.com/jayktee) is the project lead for this work and questions or feedback should be directed to her
+[Joyce Tagal](https://github.com/jayktee) is the project lead for this project.
+Any questions or feedback should be directed to her.